unixcharles/acme-client/README.md

 The validation is performed asynchronously and can take some time to be performed by the server.

-You can poll until its status change.
+You can poll until its status changes.

 ```ruby
 while challenge.status == 'pending'